Aiding Children Together, Inc.

 UDUGAMA ESTATE PROJECT

 Poverty in Sri Lanka is concentrated in rural and remote estate areas, where laborers live and work on tea and rubber plantations.
 ACT works with one such community near Udugama.
 Here, the children of laborers were living in extreme poverty, without electricity or clean water.
-Their parents earn as little as $2 a day working as tea pickers.
+Their parents earn as little as $3 a day working as tea pickers.
 Without the support of ACT, most of the children would not attend school, as they live in a remote area and many barriers prohibit their school attendance and success.
-By supporting ACT, you help to bring education and a better quality of life to these children, breaking a cycle of illiteracy, poverty and servitude.
-ACT works to alleviate these inequities by promoting educational opportunities and improving nutrition and living conditions.
+By supporting ACT, you help to bring education and a better quality of life to these children, who otherwise might be destined to the same low paying jobs for survival.
+ACT works to alleviate inequities by promoting educational opportunities and improving nutrition and living conditions.
 ACT has sponsored numerous programs directly benefiting this community, including an on-site school, a clean water project, health education, and supplemental nutrition.

 WATER PROJECT Access to clean drinking water is a basic need that goes unmet for far too many families.
 When ACT first began sponsoring this community, the families did not have access to safe drinking water.
 Mark Nanayakkara and the team from Smyrna Church quickly became concerned about the numerous health implications, and devised a cost-effective solution that improved access to clean water and quality of life, and also involved the community members in its implementation.